 Our little town and the surrounding valley currently supports multiple bakeries, breweries, locavore restaurants, cheese makers, food producers and growers, making it a hub for those who love great food and drink.

 Dar Tavernier comes from a food-centric family with a long history of creating chocolates and other confections.
-Growing up in the fertile St. Lawrence Valley with a mother who encouraged Dar and her siblings’ creative impulses and a father who was an avid outdoorsman, her family table often included milk and cream from local dairy farmers, fruits and vegetables from area farms and orchards, wild blueberries, raspberries and blackberries picked trailside in the nearby northern Adirondacks, fresh caught trout from local lakes and streams, and venison, rabbit and pheasant that her father hunted and brought home (verily leading her to become a vegetarian for many years, but that’s another story).
+Growing up in the fertile St. Lawrence Valley with a mother who encouraged Dar and her siblings’ creative culinary impulses and a father who was an avid outdoorsman, her family table often included milk and cream from local dairy farmers, fruits and vegetables from area farms and orchards, wild blueberries, raspberries and blackberries picked trailside in the nearby northern Adirondacks, fresh caught trout from local lakes and streams, and venison, rabbit and pheasant that her father hunted and brought home (verily leading her to become a vegetarian for many years, but that’s another story).
 The flavors of the spruce tips, wild mint, clover flower and other foraged treats she would taste as a child resonate in her recipes today.